fnse/fnse/content/modules/common/testimonial.md

 image: "/images/KidsBanner.jpg"
 data_source: testimonial
 list_items:
-- name: Jessica Jones
+- name: Jean Marie and Heather Leon
-  role: Mom to 2nd Grader
+  role: Parents to a 3rd grader
-  body: I'm constantly amazed by the teachers and staff at North Shore elementary.
+  body: We have been a North Shore Knights family for over 16 years, and have watched
-    Their commitment, responsiveness, and desire to educate make me proud to send my kids there.
+    our neighborhood school grow and change.
+Teachers, administrators, and staff work closely with each other to make the school a supportive learning community.
+It is exciting to see our son come home eager to do his homework and participate in the school and PTA events.
+We are proud of the strides NSE has made toward inclusiveness and greater comprehensive educational opportunities.
+We are excited about North Shore’s continued service and success, and are proud to be part of it
-  image: "/images/user/headshot.jpg"
+  image: "/images/Leon Family.png"
 - name: Jon Kile
   role: Dad to Kindergartener and 3rd Grader
   body: "\"Our son James entered North Shore in first grade and we couldn't be more